-Based on a bestselling novel, The North Water is arriving on AMC+ in the US on July 15 and BBC2 this autumn in the UK.
-It has all the ingredients of a cinematic epic, plus there's a top cast that includes Jack O’Connell, Stephen Graham and Colin Farrell.
-All high-calibre actors who choose great projects.
-So it's fair to say The North Water has really got us buzzing with anticipation.
+Based on a bestselling novel, The North Water arrived on AMC+ in the US back in July and now can be seen by British viewers on BBC2 from September 10.
+It has all the ingredients of a cinematic epic, plus there's a top cast that includes Jack O’Connell, Stephen Graham, Colin Farrell and Peter Mullan.
+All are high-calibre actors who choose great projects, so it's fair to say The North Water has really got us buzzing with anticipation.

 The North Water release date